 • Obtaining outstanding certificates of authority, or state insurance licenses, and establishing effective rates and policy forms where required.
 As of the date of this prospectus, NMIC is licensed in 48 states and D.C., has effective rates in 47 states and D.C. and effective policy forms in 46 states and D.C.
 Our objective is to obtain licenses, effective rates and policy forms in all 50 states and D.C.
 NMIC's application for a certificate of authority was not accepted by the Wyoming Insurance Department for formal review due to the state's two year statutory seasoning requirement.
-We recently submitted documentation to the Wyoming Insurance Department to attempt to obtain a waiver of Wyoming's seasoning requirement.
-In Florida, on August 15, 2013, we refiled NMIC's application for a certificate of authority after we had withdrawn the application in May 2013 in response to a request by Florida's Office of Insurance Regulation.
+We are in the process of preparing documentation to submit to the Wyoming Insurance Department to attempt to obtain a waiver of Wyoming's seasoning requirement.
+In Florida, we withdrew NMIC's application in response to a request by Florida's Office of Insurance Regulation ("FL OIR").
+With the goal of resolving the FL OIR's concerns as expeditiously as possible, we intend to refile NMIC's application for a certificate of authority in Florida by mid-August 2013.
 NMIC's application for approval of rates is pending in Washington and its applications for approvals of policy forms are pending in Maryland and Alaska.